noctua84/Transl8Me/README.md

 Discord-Bot to translate incoming messages.
 Once started, the Bot simply translates every incoming message from english into german and from german to english.
+Frensh translation is also possible as a third language.

 Other languages are currently not supported.

 ### Bot-Commands: